wizofe/cs145-2017/jupyter_install.md

 Then after running that, you should be able to execute the command `which jupyter` and have it show you where jupyter is located.

-**Note: you need to quit and restart your terminal in order for these changes to take effect!**
+**Note: you need to quit and restart your terminal for these changes to take effect!**